-Encryption: enter password / keyfile button

-From this area it is also possible to set the password to create an encrypted archive, the button is only displayed if the selected archive format supports encryption.
+On the right of output field, it is featured Encryption: enter password / keyfile button, to set the password to create an encrypted archive, the button is only displayed if the selected archive format supports encryption.

 From password popup it is possible to check/uncheck "Encrypt filenames" option, which, if supported by the selected archive format (7Z and ARC formats) does not allow to browse the content of the archive if the right password is not provided.
 Format-specific encryption options (e.g algorithm) can be selected in Advanced tab.